jup-ag/space-station/docs/100-swap-api/5-payments-through-swap.md

 Do note that you will need to have already set up:
 - A wallet in your machine to simulate yourself as the customer as the customer is the signer of the transaction (similar to how we set up in [Get Started - Set Up Your Wallet](../1-get-started.md#4-set-up-your-wallet)).
-- `trackingAccount` is basically an additional Solana Account you can pass in to track only Jupiter transactions easily.
+- `trackingAccount` is an additional Solana Account you can pass in to track only Jupiter transactions easily.

 #### Set Up Accounts